In this article

 While alcohol does increase your chances of developing high cholesterol, it also raises your HDL cholesterol (the good cholesterol) by increasing the transport rate of apolipoproteins A-I and A-II.4

-Specifically, the antioxidants in red wine are known as polyphenols.
-And they play a role in protecting the lining of the blood vessels in your heart.
+The antioxidants in red wine are known as polyphenols.
+They help protect the lining of the blood vessels in your heart.
 One particular polyphenol, called resveratrol, is notable for its health benefits.

 Yes, studies show that drinking in moderation can also boost your good cholesterol, also known as HDL cholesterol.
 This is because alcohol increases the rate at which your blood transports the apolipoproteins A-I and A-II.4